prisca7c/Customized-AI-Electric-Wheelchair/journal.md

 ---

 > Prisca: 73 hours
->

 _Updated until: Jul 31

+---

 ### 🗓️ July 27
 - Researched components for wheelchair
-- Looking for the cheapest price for all components
+- Looking for the cheapest price for all components (this actually took such a long time)
+- Searching YT tutorials and looking at companies who've made electric wheelchairs for inspiration when designing my own parts for the electric wheelchair

 Prisca: 12 hr